The Evolution of the iPhone Jack

 Some users may find it inconvenient to use an adapter or Bluetooth headphones, and there may be compatibility issues with certain audio devices.

-Photo iPhone screen
+Photo Dark screen

-Photo Touch screen
+Photo Cracked screen

 Photo Courtesy: Amazon Product Photographs